A Survey of Machine Learning for Estimating Workload: Considering Unknown Tasks: Background

 \section{Background}

 Workload is a complex, dynamic, individual-specific, non-linear construct, and developing models that can account for these complexities is a non-trivial task.
-Fundamentally, estimating workload for unknown tasks is a problem of generalization and recent work has established that existing workload assessment methods encounter difficulties generalizing across tasks, either known or unknown~\cite{longo2022human}~\cite{zhao2018real}.
-Modern techniques (e.g., meta-learning) approach machine learning from a different perspective and possess the potential to build more flexible workload estimation models.
+Fundamentally, estimating workload for unknown tasks is a problem of generalization and recent work has established that existing workload assessment methods encounter difficulties generalizing across tasks, either known or unknown \citep{longo2022human, zhao2018real}.

 Humans have limited resources for processing information, making decisions, and dealing with physical stress.
-Formally, workload is the degree of activation of a finite pool of resources while performing a task~\cite{longo2022human} that is influenced by environmental factors, situational factors, and internal characteristics (e.g., fatigue, experience).
-Workload has been shown to vary across individuals, across tasks, and over time~\cite{christensen2012effects}~\cite{wickens2004introduction}.
-Workload can be divided into different components based upon the types of resources being utilized: \emph{cognitive, speech, auditory, visual, and physical}~\cite{mitchell2000mental}, and physical can be further subdivided based upon the nature of physical work: \emph{gross motor, fine motor, and tactile}~\cite{heard2018survey}.
+Formally, workload is the degree of activation of a finite pool of resources while performing a task \citep{longo2022human} that is influenced by environmental factors, situational factors, and internal characteristics (e.g., fatigue, experience).
+Workload has been shown to vary across individuals, across tasks, and over time \citep{christensen2012effects, wickens2004introduction}.
+Workload can be divided into different components based upon the types of resources being utilized: \emph{cognitive, speech, auditory, visual, and physical} \citep{mitchell2000mental}, and physical can be further subdivided based upon the nature of physical work: \emph{gross motor, fine motor, and tactile} \citep{heard2018survey}.